Close

 There is no empirical evidence stating the degree of safety of milk of magnesia for pregnant women.
 Despite getting a yes from the doc, a few commonly observed downsides are:

-• It triggers side effects like diarrhea, cramping, nausea, bloating, and excessive thirst.
-It is a must to stay hydrated to prevent these side effects from taking a toll on your health.
+• It triggers side effects like diarrhoea, cramping, nausea, bloating, and excessive thirst.
+It is a must to stay hydrated to prevent these side effects from taking a toll on your health (8).

-• An imbalance in electrolyte levels is observed on excessive intake.
+• An imbalance in electrolyte levels is observed in excessive intake (6).

 • Disturbances in heart rhythm are seen.
 A slow heartbeat is the most frequently seen one.